Tai Tam Reservoirs: History

-The planning of the reservoirs is known as Tai Tam Scheme which was started early in 1872 and was shelved in 1874 because of economic depression.
+The planning of the reservoirs is known as the Tai Tam scheme, which was started early in 1872 and was shelved in 1874 because of economic depression.
 The scheme was continued later in 1882 and virtually completed in 1888.
 Yet again, the supply was proved insufficient and the building of the Tai Tam Tuk dam began in 1912.

 Tai Tam Tuk Reservoir

-As part of the Tai Tam scheme, the colonial government commenced the construction of Tai Tam Tuk Reservoir in 1912, the project was completed in 1917, cost 2.46 million Hong Kong dollars and had a 1.42 - billion - gallon capacity upon completion.
-The dam, designed by Daniel Jaffe, was 60 feet tall and 800 feet wide, 12 arches supported by half round granite columns were also built to prop up the Tai Tam Road connecting Stanley and Chai Wan.
-Governor Henry May officially announced the completion of the reservoir on 2 February 1918 and the reservoir operates until now.
+As part of the Tai Tam scheme, the UK colonial government commenced the construction of Tai Tam Tuk Reservoir in 1912.
+The project was completed in 1917, cost 2.46 million Hong Kong dollars and had a 1.42-billion-gallon capacity upon completion.
+The dam, designed by Daniel Jaffe, was 60-feet tall and 800-feet wide.
+Twelve arches supported by half-round granite columns were also built to prop up the Tai Tam Road connecting Stanley and Chai Wan.
+Governor Henry May officially announced the completion of the reservoir on 2 February 1918, and the reservoir continues to operate today.

 Conservation

 Heritage Trail

-In September 2009, the Tai Tam Waterworks Heritage Trail was opened, touring the architectural landmarks of the reservoir system.
+In September 2009, the Tai Tam Waterworks Heritage Trail was opened, covering the architectural landmarks of the reservoir system.
 Placards describe the features, giving insights into the work involved in the construction of what the source of most of Hong Kong Island's fresh water supply.

 Declared Monuments

-Twenty two facilities surrounding Tai Tam Tuk reservoir were declared as monuments in 2009, including pumping stations, masonry bridges, the memorial stone, the value house and the dam itself.
+Twenty-two facilities surrounding Tai Tam Tuk reservoir were declared as monuments in 2009, including pumping stations, masonry bridges, the memorial stone, the value house and the dam itself.

 A list of the facilities declared Monument: